meaniebeanie22/meaniebeanie22.github.io/chapters/the-cruise-of-the-coracle.md

 Round she came, till she was broadside on to me--round still till she had covered a half and then two thirds and then three quarters of the distance that separated us.
-I could see the waves boiling white under her forefoot.
+I could see the waves boiling white under her [:forefoot]().
 Immensely tall she looked to me from my low station in the coracle.

 And then, of a sudden, I began to comprehend.
 I had scarce time to